Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

-Another important design rule of classical Chinese gardens is to take views of four distinct seasons into consideration, to make sure it is beautiful all year round.
+Another important design rule of classical gardens in China is to take views of four distinct seasons into consideration, to make sure it is beautiful all year round.

 Rain, snow, wind, sunshine, water, flowers, fallen leaves, everything would be smartly designed to form a series of picturesque views.